Updated: Dec 10, 2022

 During the Family Gathering

 Take into consideration the specific needs of you loved one during the celebration.
-A few years ago I came to a client’s home while his family was visiting during the holiday.
-My client was in his early eighties and had both physical and cognitive decline.
+A few years ago I visited a someone while his family was visiting during the holiday.
+The person i was visiting was in his early eighties and had both physical and cognitive decline.
 When I came to visit that day, rather than be greeted by this usually very charming older man, he looked totally lost and terrified.

 I was shocked to see so many things that were wrong at his home: This older man was sitting in the living room on his recliner with the TV on.
-His son was on the couch talking to someone on his cellphone on speaker in between yelling across to his mother who was in the kitchen.
+His daughter was on the couch talking to someone on his cellphone on speaker in between yelling across to someone in the kitchen.
 The poor man was not only being ignored by his family, but he was being bombarded by noise pollution at every angle!

 When someone is older and especially if they have cognitive decline, it is much harder for them to filter out background noises (music playing, , people talking loudly, moving chairs that make noise, dog barking) and it makes it difficult to concentrate on a conversation.